-At December 31, 2019, we had \$8.7 million in loan commitments outstanding, most of which were for fixed-rate loans.
-In addition to commitments to originate loans, we had \$24.5 million in unused lines of credit to borrowers.
-Certificates of deposit due within one year of December 31, 2019 totaled \$310.5 million, or 19.0% of total deposits.
+At December 31, 2020, we had \$21.3 million in loan commitments outstanding, most of which were for fixed-rate loans.
+In addition to commitments to originate loans, we had \$20.7 million in unused lines of credit to borrowers.
+Certificates of deposit due within one year of December 31, 2020 totaled \$221.6 million, or 13.4% of total deposits.
 If these deposits do not remain with us, we may be required to seek other sources of funds, including loan sales, brokered deposits, securities sold under agreements to repurchase and FHLB advances.
-Depending on market conditions, we may be required to pay higher rates on such deposits or other borrowings than we currently pay on the certificates of deposit due on or before December 31, 2020.
+Depending on market conditions, we may be required to pay higher rates on such deposits or other borrowings than we currently pay on the certificates of deposit due on or before December 31, 2021.
 We believe, however, based on past experience that a significant portion of such deposits will remain with us.
 We have the ability to attract and retain deposits by adjusting the interest rates offered.

 Our primary investing activities are originating loans and purchasing mortgage-backed securities.
-During the years ended December 31, 2019 and 2018, we originated \$249.1 million and \$232.5 million of loans, respectively.
-In 2019 and 2018, we purchased \$9.2 million and \$15.0 million of securities, respectively.
+During the years ended December 31, 2020 and 2019, we originated \$292.3 million and \$249.1 million of loans, respectively.
+In 2020 we did not purchase any securities.
+In 2019, we purchased \$9.2 million of securities.

 Financing activities consist primarily of activity in deposit accounts, FHLB advances, securities sold under agreements to repurchase, stock repurchases and dividend payments.
-We experienced net increases in deposits of \$2.8 million and \$31.9 million for the years ended December 31, 2019 and 2018, respectively.
+We experienced net increases in deposits of \$27.9 million and \$2.8 million for the years ended December 31, 2020 and 2019, respectively.
 Deposit flows are affected by the overall level of interest rates, the interest rates and products offered by us and our local competitors, and by other factors.

 As a separate legal entity, the Company is required to have liquidity to fund stock repurchases and dividend payments to shareholders and for other corporate purposes.
-As of December 31, 2019, we can purchase up to \$5.0 million of shares under our current share repurchase program.
-Shares repurchased will reduce the amount of shares issued and outstanding.
+As of December 31, 2020, due to the uncertainty surrounding the COVID-19 pandemic, we have not announced a new share repurchase program.
+Shares repurchased reduce the amount of shares issued and outstanding.
 The repurchased shares may be reissued in connection with share-based compensation plans and for general corporate purposes.
-During the years ended December 31, 2019 and 2018, the Company repurchased 59,700 and 303,500 shares of common stock, respectively, at an average cost of \$26.74 and \$30.36, respectively, as part of the repurchase programs authorized by the Board of Directors.
-At December 31, 2019 and 2018, on a stand-alone basis, the Company had cash in banks of \$22.6 million and \$16.4 million, respectively.
+During the years ended December 31, 2020 and 2019, the Company repurchased 204,324 and 59,700 shares of common stock, respectively, at an average cost of \$24.47 and \$26.74, respectively, as part of the repurchase programs authorized by the Board of Directors.
+At December 31, 2020 and 2019, on a stand-alone basis, the Company had cash in banks of \$18.1 million and \$22.6 million, respectively.

 Territorial Savings Bank and the Company are subject to various regulatory capital requirements, including a risk-based capital measure.
 The risk-based capital guidelines include both a definition of capital and a framework for calculating risk-weighted assets by assigning balance sheet assets and off-balance sheet items to broad risk categories.

-At December 31, 2019, Territorial Savings Bank and the Company exceeded all regulatory capital requirements and are considered to be "well capitalized" under regulatory guidelines.
+At December 31, 2020, Territorial Savings Bank and the Company exceeded all regulatory capital requirements and are considered to be "well capitalized" under regulatory guidelines.
 See Note 23 of the Notes to Consolidated Financial Statements.